threefoldtecharchive/jumpscaleX_core/docs/3sdk/3sdk_windows.md

 - You may have `ssh-agent` not working on windows you can start it from the windows task manager, head to `services` right click then `start` as showed in the following
     ![sshagent](./img/sshagent.png)

+Hint:
+If ssh-agent can be not started
+- right click ssh Agent
+- Go to "Services"
+- find "OpenSSH Authentication Agent"
+- Right click
+- change deactived to manual or automatic

 - Then generating a ssh-key as showed below.